 - Famous composers put in 10 years of under appreciated work before earning recognition.

-- Greek legend Milo picked up a young calf every day until he developed incredible strength.
+- Milo of Croton, the legendary Greek wrestler, picked up a young calf every day until he developed incredible strength.

 Of course, whenever “experts” share stories about successful people they often leave out a key ingredient of the story.
 How, exactly, do top performers fall in love with boredom?
 Perhaps more important, how can you fall in love with boredom when you're trying to build a habit that you know you should do, but you don't really want to do.